 It is this versatility that is one of the main advantages of the beauty dish.
 Other modifiers such as softboxes or umbrellas offer very little in terms of further modification which means the results are generally limited.

-The interior color of the beauty dish, as explained above, plays a major role in the resulting light.
-By changing the interior color, you can affect the softness and overall feel of the light.
+Colour - The interior colour of the beauty dish, as explained above, plays a major role in the resulting light.
+By changing the interior colour, you can affect the softness and overall feel of the light.